Erfuric/super-supreme-potato/README.md

 This site uses MVC paradigm for its architectural structure, Handlebars.js as the templating language, Sequelize as the ORM, and the express-session for authentication.

+This will be deployed through Heroku at the following address https://super-supreme-potato.herokuapp.com/

 # Required packages

 [express-handlebars](https://www.npmjs.com/package/express-handlebars)